 - Mash 1 cup strawberries with a fork or in a food processor and set aside.

-- In a small saucepan, whisk together sugar and cornstarch.
+- In a small saucepan, whisk together sugar and potato starch (or cornstarch).
 Stir in water and mashed strawberries.

 - Bring to a boil over medium temperature, stirring constantly.
 Let the mixture boil and stir for 3 more minutes until thick and translucent.
 Set aside and let cool for 10 minutes.

-- In the meantime, arrange remaining strawberries in the pie crust.
-Cut some of the berries in half to make them fit better.
+- In the meantime, half or quarter the remaining strawberries and arrange them in the pie crust.

-- Pour cooled glaze over the strawberries.
-Make sure that all the berries are coated with the glaze and no dry spots remain.
+- Pour the cooled glaze over the strawberries.
+Make sure that all the berries are coated with the glaze and that no dry spots remain.
 Chill pie for 2-3 hours until set.

 - Combine heavy whipping cream and powdered sugar.
 Whip at medium-high speed until soft peaks form.
 Serve pie with whipped cream.